london's inimitable street style, straight up! | look | i-D

 Helen: They say necessity is the mother of invention, and in these times I think that inventiveness and creativity can provide us with important forms of escapism.

-Zoe: Depends what from, It can't save us from evil overlords, but It can save us in other ways if we use it right!
-We have the ability to use creativity to respond to the current social climate, and more importantly it can teach us to be a more efficient and sustainable species.
+Zoe: Depends what from.
+It can't save us from evil overlords, but It can save us in other ways if we use it right!
+We have the ability to use creativity to respond to the current social climate.
+More importantly, it can teach us to be a more efficient and sustainable species.

 What's the best piece of work advice you've been given?